-Management has assessed the recoverability of the investment in subsidiaries based on discounted cash flows and is of the view that allowance for impairment of investment in subsidiaries is necessary.
-As a result, the cost of investment of RM954,000 (2019: RM954,000) was fully impaired.
+Management has assessed the recoverability of the investment in subsidiaries based on discounted cash flows and is of the view that an allowance for impairment of investment in subsidiaries is necessary.
+As a result, an impairment loss of RM954,000 (2020: RM954,000) was recognised for the year ended 31 December 2021.